 Share your personality.

-Be genuinely interested in her.
+Be genuinely interested.

 Find and merge your commonality(ies).

 If you both went somewhere over the summer, determine if your vacations were similar in some way; show appreciation for her experiences.